Some Unhealthy Friend Group Roles

 The reluctant organizer

-Many friendship groups have one or two people who naturally take on the organizer role.
+Many friendship groups have one or two people who naturally take on the event organizer role.
 If it's just part of their personality, and they're happy to do it, there's no harm in that.
 Being the organizer is less-healthy when you only do it because you'd hardly ever see anyone otherwise.
 The rest of the group may not have anything against you, but are just lazy about setting up plans themselves.
 They know you'll do the work, so they let that happen.
-At worst, they're more indifferent to you, and won't show up unless you bribe them by organizing some sort of enticing get together.
+At worst, they're more indifferent to you, and won't show up unless you bribe them by arrange some sort of enticing get together.

 The reluctant chauffeur